CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 DUL provides three levels of Producer implementation:

- - Level 3: Authenticity checks with RSA signing.
+ - Level 3: Identify message origin with token.
+Authenticity checks with RSA signing.
 This fulfils all of the security and authenticity objectives and is the most complete implementation.
- - Level 2: Checksum using HMAC.
+ - Level 2: Identify message origin with token.
+Checksum using HMAC.
 This gives an indication (but not proof) that the message was not accidentally changed in transit.
 This provides integrity but no authenticity checks.
- - Level 1: No integrity or authenticity checks.
+ - Level 1: Identify message origin with token.
+No integrity or authenticity checks.

 Two levels of Consumer are defined: